Kenton Theatre – New Street, RG9 2BP

 The Baillie Gifford Festival Hub – Market Place, RG9 2AH

-For the forth year running, we’re delighted to host a wonderful space in the centre of town from Friday 6th October – Sunday 8th October.
+For the fifth year running, we’re delighted to host a wonderful space in the centre of town.
 Visit the Hub for the live Box Office with ticket giveaways and competitions, free children’s events and activities from Buster Books and the River and Rowing Museum, a pop-up Laithwaite’s wine shop, Mr Hobbs Gin, food from Phyllis Court Club and The Caldesis plus much much more.